 “Analytical, and extremely clever at complex law; the best of any barrister at EU and nationality law.”

-Adrian’s practice spans a range of inter-related areas concerning migration, human rights and protection:
+Adrian’s core public law practice spans a range of inter-related areas concerning citizenship, migration, human rights, international protection, and social assistance:

 - British Nationality, Conflict of Nationality Laws, and Statelessness

 - Investor, Entrepreneur, High Value, and Economic Migration (inc Work Permits)

 - EU Citizenship and Free Movement of Persons

 - International Protection, Refugee Law and Asylum, and Extradition

 - Settlement, Permanent Residence, and Citizenship, for High Value Migrants

 - Community Care and Welfare Benefits

 He acts and advises across the field of public law.
 He provides advice and advocacy services.
 He accepts instructions via a solicitor or other licenced professional client.
 In addition, he is acts for clients directly under the Bar Public Access scheme.